ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Sliding Window Search Area Detections

 The coefficients of the line can then be used to represent the real world lane.
-Below is an example of the sliding windows, detected pixels, and lane lines:
+Below is an example of the sliding windows (green), detected pixels (yellow and blue), and lane lines (red):

 ![](output_images/wup_sliding_window.png)

 ### Linear Window Search Area

 If a line has been found in a previous frame, a linear window search area is used.
 The borders of the search area are simply  offsets to either side of the line, `(LinearWindow.x1, LinearWindow.x2)`.
-Pixels are simply gathered for those that are withion these borders:
+Pixels are simply gathered for those that are within these linear borders:

 ```
 ###